Safe standing: Forms of safe standing

 The relevant UK guidelines for sports ground safety, the Green Guide, sets out the parameters for building and managing modern standing terraces.
 New stadia, such as Morecambe FC's Globe Arena (opened in 2010) with standing for over 4,000 spectators and St. Helens rugby league club's Langtree Park (opened in 2012) with standing for almost 8,000, continue to be built with terraces and are operated safely in accordance with the Guide.

 In addition to well-designed conventional terraces other forms of accommodation for standing spectators have been developed outside of the UK, which can also be considered options for the creation of safe standing areas.
 One country that has developed such alternative forms of standing accommodation is Germany.
 All German Bundesliga grounds permit standing and many have very large standing areas.
 Until as recently as 2004, for instance, top-flight German club Borussia Mönchengladbach's home stadium, the Bökelbergstadion, provided standing accommodation for over 25,000 fans and seats for under 9,000.
 Today, Borussia Dortmund's Signal Iduna Park (aka the Westfalenstadion) provides standing accommodation for 25,000 fans in its South Stand, which is commonly called the Yellow Wall.

 The standing accommodation at many German grounds is in the form of conventional terraces.
 The alternative forms of accommodation have been developed for those grounds at which not only domestic games are played, but also games under the jurisdiction of the sport's European and/or world governing bodies, i.e. UEFA and FIFA respectively.
 Since the summer of 1998, UEFA has specified that all games in its competitions (at that time the Champions League and UEFA Cup, now the Europa League) must be played in all-seater stadia.
 To continue to accommodate standing fans at domestic matches and yet be able to convert their stadia into all-seater facilities for UEFA games, the German clubs developed a range of solutions.
 Some clubs use more than one option.

 Bolt-on seats

 Several clubs adapt their grounds to UEFA all-seater requirements by bolting temporary seats to the steps of otherwise essentially conventional terraces and removing the crush barriers.
 After the UEFA match, the seats are then removed again and the barriers put back.
-Stadiums that operate in this way include those of Schalke 04, Borussia Dortmund and Borussia Mönchengladbach.
+Stadiums that operate in this way include those of Schalke 04 and Borussia Mönchengladbach.

 Fold-away seats

 A small number of clubs adapt to the UEFA requirements by using seats that fold away under aluminium terrace steps.
 For domestic games such areas look like conventional terraces with intermittent crush barriers.
 For UEFA games the barriers are removed, the aluminium steps folded back and the seats flipped up.
 After the UEFA game, the procedure is reversed.
-German clubs using fold-away seats are Hamburg SV, VfB Stuttgart, Fortuna Düsseldorf, Bayer Leverkusen and FC Bayern Munich.
+German clubs using fold-away seats are Fortuna Düsseldorf and FC Bayern Munich.